braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_for_currents.md

   "canvas_variation_id": (string) id of the Canvas variation the user is in if from a Canvas, "canvas_step_id": (string) id of the step for this message if from a Canvas, "send_id": (string) id of the message if specified for the campaign (See Send Identifier under REST API Parameter Definitions), "dispatch_id": (string) id of the message dispatch (unique id for each 'transmission' sent from the Braze platform).
 Users who are sent a schedule message get the same dispatch_id.
-Action-based or API triggered messages get a unique dispatch_id per user., "email_address": (string) email address for this event, "url": (string) the URL that was clicked (Email Click events only) }
+Action-based or API-triggered messages get a unique dispatch_id per user., "email_address": (string) email address for this event, "url": (string) the URL that was clicked (Email Click events only) }